MMahamudul/MMahamudul/README.md

-About Me
+## About Me

 Hi there!
-I’m Md Mahamudul Alam, a passionate Full Stack Developer with a strong focus on the MERN stack.
-I enjoy turning ideas into clean, efficient, and user-friendly web applications.
-I’m also motivated by learning and sharing knowledge, and I love helping others grow in their coding journey.
-Outside of development, I like exploring new technologies, reading insightful articles, and staying curious about how things work.
+I’m **Md Mahamudul Alam**, a **Machine Learning Engineer at Peak**.
+I focus on building and deploying scalable machine learning models to solve a wide range of real-world problems.
+My work involves turning data into impactful, production-ready solutions while continuously exploring new techniques and improving model performance.

+I’m always open to collaborating on meaningful and innovative projects — feel free to reach out if you'd like to work together.